Frequently Asked Questions

 ALLOWED AND PROHIBITED ITEMS

-• Outside food or drink, including alcoholic beverages.
+Outside food or drink, including alcoholic beverages.
+(Water and non alcoholic drinks are allowed)

 Please be aware that all bags, backpacks, etc. will be subject to search upon entry into the festival.
 Prohibited items will be confiscated and will not be held for later pickup.